greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >Don't we already know that if one uses full texts we can determine the subfield of the paper?
 It's not that interesting in my opinion and not relevant to the main hypotheses of the paper -- comparing between preprints and the journal published version.

-**We believe this section is needed when performing a descriptive analysis on the bioRxiv corpus; however, we moved this section to the supplement.**
+**We believe this section is needed to describe the landscape of the bioRxiv corpus; however, we agree the manuscript is long and has many results, so we moved this section to the supplement.**

 > 15.) https://hypothes.is/a/V2wj3NLqEeuZ9idQ44yS4Q
 >